 Nintendo’s new game console, the Switch, is a really nice piece of hardware.
 It’s incredibly comfortable to play in handheld mode, switches seamlessly to docked TV mode, and has a wealth of play-styles to fit any situation.
-The fact that it also happens to be the best way to play The Legend of Zelda: Breath of the Wild is just a huge dollop of gravy on top.
+You need to get an Elo booster to improve your gaming experience for quality and speed,you can learn about online video games and learn more and it happens to be in fact the best way to play The Legend of Zelda: Breath of the Wild is just a huge dollop of gravy on top.

 Back when the Switch was first announced, a lot of people were wondering if it would include any VR or AR support given the multitude of rumors.
 As it turns out, that wasn’t meant to be.
 We’ve made wishlists of game franchises we’d want to see in VR from Nintendo and the company’s president, Tatsumi Kimishima, has even stated that they’ve been experimenting with the technology, but won’t get involved util comfort issues are resolved.